jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 2. Choose the server and click `Finish`.
 3. This starts the server, deploys the application, and opens a browser window that accesses the running application.

-### Quickstarts Containing a Server and Java Client
+### Deploy a Quickstart Containing Server and Java Client Projects

 You must deploy the server project before running the client.
 More detailed instructions be found in the `shopping-cart` quickstart.